treasure-data/digdag/digdag-docs/src/operators/param_get.md

 * **param_server.database.user (required)**:

-  String of the user of the DataStore
+  String of the user of the ParamServer

 * **param_server.database.password (optional)**:

-  String of the password of the DataStore
+  String of the password of the ParamServer

 ## When using Redis

 * **param_server.database.host (required)**:

-  String of the host of the DataStore
+  String of the host of the ParamServer

 * **param_server.database.password (optional)**:

-  String of the password of the DataStore
+  String of the password of the ParamServer

 * **param_server.database.ssl (optional)**: